-All demodification treatments increased total DEGs (218-279) compared to 3F (218) (Table 2, Table S6).
+All demodification treatments increased total DEGs (218-279) compared to 3F (218) (Table 1, Table S7).
 More relevant was the improvement in overlap of DEGs with FR across all demodification treatments.
-All demodification groups increased DEG overlap with FR to 76.6-84.4% compared to 3F, which had only 62.9% overlap with FR.
-The best performing demodification groups used the organocatalyst (DQ and DP), and had 79.2 and 84.4% DEG overlap with FR (Table 2, Table S7).
-Even the worst performing group, NoD, increased DEG overlap with FR to 76.6%.
-There was also excellent concordance in magnitude and direction of fold changes (R2 :0.976 - 0.989) in overlapping DEGs (Fig. S1).
+All demodification groups had higher DEG overlap with FR (76.6 to 84.4%) compared to 3F (62.9%).
+Across the overlapping DEGs, there was excellent concordance in the magnitude and direction of fold changes (R2: 0.976 - 0.989) (Fig. S1).
+Demodification also resulted in lower false negatives compared to 3F (Table 1).
+The demodification groups using the organocatalyst had the highest DEG overlap with FR (79.2% for DQ and 84.4% for DP) and lower false negative DEGs (48 and 36, respectively) compared to 3F (74).
+NoD also had modestly higher DEG overlap with FR (76.6%) relative to 3F but showed the highest number of false positives (54) and negatives (102).
 Principal component analysis of the DEGs revealed clustering of DQ, DP, and NoD groups nearer 18F (within the PB and Con exposures), whereas DTAE grouped closer to 3F (Fig 4A).
 A similar pattern of clustering was observed in the heatmap (Fig. 4B).
 This was slightly different than the trend seen in overlap of demodification group DEGs with FR, which would have predicted NoD to group more closely to DTAE and 3F.

 At an individual biomarker gene level, demodification treatments tended to show improvements compared to 3F, although in many cases these changes were not statistically significant due to variability among individual samples following normalization (Fig. 5).
 For Cyp2b10 and Cyp3a11, DQ demonstrated significant improvements in raw counts by 50.0 to 60.3% relative to 3F.
 All demodification treatments resulted in significant improvements of raw Gapdh counts relative to 3F with DP and DQ performing the best (Fig. 5).
 Demodification treatments did not show improvements in Cyp2b10 or Cyp3a11 following normalization.
-Only Gapdh retained significant demodification-related improvements in DTAE, DQ and DP (24.3-45.1%) compared to 3F (83.8 ± 5.6%) after gene count normalization.
+Only Gapdh retained significant demodification-related improvements in DTAE, DQ, and DP (24.3-45.1%) compared to 3F (83.8 ± 5.6%) after gene count normalization.
 Use of the organocatalyst improved normalized gene counts the most (45.1 and 42.8% for DQ and DP, respectively) compared to 3F (Fig. 5).
 These results varied for each gene.
-For additional data on Cyp2b10, Cyp3a11, and Gapdh, see Table S8.
+For additional data on Cyp2b10, Cyp3a11, and Gapdh, see Table S9.

 Top target pathways are conserved despite formalin effects

-Analysis of significant DEG lists identified over 300 significantly enriched canonical pathways, which showed considerable overlap between different sample conditions (Table 3).
-The most highly enriched pathways across all preservation methods included Nicotine Degradation II, PXR/RXR Activation, Xenobiotic Metabolism Signaling, and Melatonin Degradation I (Table S9).
+Analysis of significant DEG lists identified over 300 significantly enriched canonical pathways, which showed considerable overlap between different sample conditions (Table 2).
+The most highly enriched pathways across all preservation methods included Nicotine Degradation II, PXR/RXR Activation, Xenobiotic Metabolism Signaling, and Melatonin Degradation I (Table S10).
 While fixation and time-in-formalin did not change the top-ranked PB treatment-related pathways, it did reduce the number of total enriched pathways in common with the frozen group.
-Demodification treatments mitigated this effect (Table 3).
+Demodification treatments mitigated this effect (Table 2).
 Hierarchical biclustering of the –log10 p-values for canonical pathways demonstrated that the confidence in the identified pathways was most similar between the FR, OH, and 18F samples (Fig. 6).
 The samples that received demodification treatment also clustered together.
-Linear regression analyses showed that enriched canonical pathways were highly consistent across preservation groups but suggested that the demodification treatments tended to produce pathway predictions slightly more consistent with that of the FR samples than 3F and NoD samples (Fig. S2, Table S10).
+Linear regression analyses showed that enriched canonical pathways were highly consistent across preservation groups and that the demodification treatments tended to produce pathway predictions slightly more consistent with that of the FR samples than 3F and NoD samples (Fig. S2, Table S11).